 I bet that three years ago most of us were not even considering travel insurance.
 Then bang!
-Covid hit and everyone was asking the question, “Do I need travel insurance?”
+Covid hit and everyone was asking the question, “Do I need travel insurance for 2024? or “How much travel medical insurance do i need?”
 Fortunately, during the height of the pandemic, most airlines and hotels allowed for cancellations.
 But as Covid rates slowed down, those cancellation policies ramped up again.
 So before we dive into the world of travel insurance, let me tell you a few personal stories.

 Recently, we had a family trip planned to Italy.
 There were flights booked, an Airbnb and a VRBO booked, tours booked, and cars rented.
 Just days before our trip, one of the travelers had a medical emergency and was advised not to travel.
 We were well within the “no cancellation” period for everything.
 But fortunately, I had not one, but two, travel insurance policies and they covered most everything.
 (Although once I explained to our hosts what the situation was, they graciously allowed us to reschedule at no cost.)

 People get sick (before and during travel – I know because I recently got sick in South Africa), accidents happen, pandemics happen, flights get cancelled, and the unexpected occurs.
 So when you’re planning a big (often expensive) trip, your first question should be, “Do I need travel insurance?” followed by “How much travel insurance do I need?”
 It’s quite complicated.

 First, check with your credit card to see if travel insurance is one of the benefits.
 I have the Chase Sapphire card and it offers pretty good trip cancellation and interruption insurance.
 According to their website, “If your trip is cancelled or cut short by sickness, severe weather and other covered situations, you can be reimbursed up to $10,000 per person and $20,000 per trip for your pre-paid, non-refundable travel expenses, including passenger fares, tours, and hotels.”